 Middle School Counselor

 Morgan grew up in Marblehead, Massachusetts, and earned her undergraduate degree from the University of Vermont in elementary education, human development, and family studies.
-She taught Kindergarten at Shore Country Day School in Beverly, Massachusetts, for three years, then studied at Harvard Graduate School of Education for a masters’ degree with a certificate of graduate study in guidance counseling.
+She taught Kindergarten at Shore Country Day School in Beverly, Massachusetts, for three years, then studied at Harvard Graduate School of Education for a master” degree with a certificate of graduate study in guidance counseling.
 Morgan worked in Boston Public Schools for seven years as Coordinator of School Culture and Climate.
-(Of her title in that job, she adds: “My dad joked that I controlled the thermostat in the buildings.”)
-She bravely moved to the Roaring Fork Valley in the midst of the pandemic in August 2020 to begin her new role at ACDS.
+She bravely moved to the Roaring Fork Valley in the midst of the pandemic in August 2020 to begin her working at ACDS.

 How did you wind up in Colorado?

 After graduate school, I road tripped across the country with Amanda Palffy (a former ACDS Third Grade teacher ).
 We stopped a lot of places, and Aspen was our final destination.
 This was several years ago, and I tried coming back every year after.
 Aspen recharges and motivates here.
 I also realized it’s a place where I am always challenging myself, trying new things and adventures.
 So when the opportunity came up to live here and make it home, it was almost too good to be true.

 Dream dinner party?

 My sister, because she’s my best friend and an amazing cook, so she could make the dinner.
 Then my grandmother Lillian, who was a big role model in my life; I think about her every day.
 And Princess Diana.
 I always looked up to her and admired the work she did to help other people.

 I like being in the Middle School hallway, greeting students when they come in the morning and as they leave at the end of the day, or during transitions between classes.
 It’s important to me that my role is one that’s visible, a resource and supportive to all students.